Writing Away Refuge Zoom Pitch Retreat

 Workshop your pitch.
 Pitch the agent.

-January 10th-11th Writing Away Refuge Zoom Pitch
+March 14th-15th Writing Away Refuge Zoom Pitch

 Member price $95 / Non-member price $115

-(all agent pitches are included)
+(all agent pitches are included for this price)

 Our Agents' Pitch Slots fill quickly.
 Better hurry!